-- 1. Unsubsidized Direct Loan
+- 1. Unsubsidized Direct Stafford Loan

-- 2. Subsidized Direct Loan
+- 2. Subsidized Direct Stafford Loan

 - 3. Federal PLUS Loan

+- 4. Direct PLUS Loan

-- 4. Federal Pell Grant
+- 5. Federal Pell Grant

+- 6. FSEOG

-Refunds will be made to the federal programs within 45 days of the student's date of determination.
+Refunds of unearned aid will be made to the federal programs within 45 days of the student's date of determination.
+Credit balances must be disbursed within 14 days of the calculation of the Return to Title IV.